santolucito/Ijscar/index.md

 - **Rebuttal Due:** One week after receiving reviews
 - **Final Decision:** One week after rebuttal
 - **Publication:** At the next available issue

+After the final decision, the paper will be published in the next available issue of the journal.
+Authors will be asked to provide the latex source code of their paper, which will be used to generate the final version of the paper for the journal proceedings.

 ### Specific Requirements for High School Student Authors